 Reaction & Thoughts:

-A sort of feminist version of Richard Connell’s famous 1924 short story The Most Dangerous Game, or perhaps best described as a female version of John Boorman’s Deliverance, The Track (aka La Traque) isn’t your average thriller — this is a grim, no-holds-barred French suspense drama that operates at different levels.
+A sort of feminist version of Richard Connell’s famous 1924 short story The Most Dangerous Game, or perhaps best described as a female version of John Boorman’s 1972 classic Deliverance, The Track (aka La Traque) isn’t your average thriller — this is a grim, no-holds-barred French suspense drama that operates at different levels.

 The concept of humans hunting humans is nothing new.
 Movies have revisited the topic again and again and again.
 The Track is among the best of its type.
 The film is a cautionary tale about the dangers of “group mentality” and a thorough examination of the “alpha male” theory.
 It also explores masculinity in contemporary society.